craftercms/docs/source/reference/modules/studio/configuration/index.rst

 You'll note that the first override file from the ``CRAFTER_HOME/bin/apache-tomcat/shared/classes/crafter/studio/extension`` folder resides on the local file system.
 This makes it easy for system admins but will not replicate across a cluster.
 The second override file from the ``CRAFTER_HOME/data/repos/global/configuration`` folder is a repository item and will replicate across a cluster.
 Furthermore, the second override file can be managed from Studio without the need to access the file system.
 See :ref:`nav-menu-global-config` for more information on how to access the global configuration file from Studio.

 .. note:: Changing the configuration files requires a restart of Crafter Studio for the changes to take effect.
 .. note:: Environment variables can be used to override any property defined as ``${env:ENVIRONMENT_VARIABLE}`` in the configuration files.
 This allows you to inject these properties into a vanilla installation without modifying any actual files, which is especially useful when using Docker or Kubernetes.
+See :ref:`here <environment-variables>` for a list of environment variables used by CrafterCMS.

 -------------------------------
 Studio Configuration Properties